-- introduction of integrated engineering and development, or production and sales, systems
+- introduction of integrated engineering and development, or production and sales, systems implementation of strategies through the use of a new software, aimed at encouraging knowledge, with different company departments participating.

 - introduction of a High Performance Work System (HPWS), characterised by an integral organisation, and worth noting flat hierarchical structures, task rotation, teams with their own responsibility, multitasks, a greater participation of employees at lower levels in decision-making and the substitution of vertical communication channels by other horizontal channels.